discordjs/guide/guide/command-handling/adding-features.md

 };
 ```

 In this command, you will be using a command name or alias as the only argument.
 First off, you need to check if the command you want to reload exists.
-This can be done in a similar fashion as getting a command in your main file.
+You can do this check similarly to getting a command in your main file.
 Note that you can skip the first line if you use the [argument checker](/command-handling/adding-features.html#required-arguments) from above:

 ```js